Heathland School: History

 The school was built in 1802 as an all-girls school.
 In 1889 the old school building was demolished.
 A new home was built in 1900 by Sir George Watson MacAlpine.
 The surrounding gardens were designed by T. H. Mawson.
 This was later used as a rest home for the elderly.

 The school closed in 2022 after suffering financial losses as a result of the COVID-19 pandemic.
 Students were invited to move to Moorland School in Clitheroe, along with some of the teachers.

 Curriculum

-Both the junior and senior school study Mathematics, English, Science, History, Geography, French, Music, IT, PE and Art and Design.
-Most of these subjects can also be taken at GCSE.
+Both the junior and senior school studied Mathematics, English, Science, History, Geography, French, Music, IT, PE and Art and Design.
+Most of these subjects could also be taken at GCSE.